sksavant/sksavant.github.com/README.markdown

-This is a simple Markdown resumé template and LaTeX header that can be used with [Pandoc](http://johnmacfarlane.net/pandoc/) to create a professional-looking PDF.
+This is a simple Markdown resumé template, LaTeX header, and pre-processing script that can be used with [Pandoc](http://johnmacfarlane.net/pandoc/) to create professional-looking PDF and HTML output.

 Dependencies
 ------------